 The big news for processing professionals is that nearly $30 billion of the $66.8 billion in expenditures will go towards purchasing processing-related equipment.
-Approximately 26% of the nearly $67 billion will be allocated for such major process equipment as pumps, pressure vessels, heat exchangers, compressors, etc. Another 8% will be spent on process instrumentation, 5% on valves and piping and 4% on electrical equipment.
+Twenty six percent of the nearly $67 billion will be allocated for such major process equipment as pumps, pressure vessels, heat exchangers, compressors, etc. Another 8% will be spent on process instrumentation, 5% on valves and piping and 4% on electrical equipment.

 Peak in 2015

 The report forecasts that $12 billion of the $68.8 billion will be spent in 2014 and peak at $15 billion in 2015.
 This means that CPI professionals attending the 2013 CHEM SHOW in New York this December will be able to see and source a vast array of the innovative equipment and technology they will need to meet this increased production demand over the next two years.
 More than 300 process equipment manufacturers from around the world will be showcasing solutions process professionals won’t be able to see anywhere else.

 In addition, the AIChE Northeast Manufacturing Conference at the CHEM SHOW will feature leading industry experts presenting valuable insights and information specifically geared toward engineers working in the chemicals, pharmaceuticals, food and other process industries.
 Conference sessions will address energy-savings and efficiency, new and improved operating equipment and environmental, health and safety issues.